Damage Caps on Medical Malpractice Awards Hurt the Seriously Injured

 Consumer groups have urged doctors to focus on improving health care instead of limiting the rights of the sick and injured.
 They point out that any increases in medical malpractice premiums are due to changing economic conditions, medical errors, and inadequate oversight of health care delivery.

-For a discussion about medical malpractice premiums, including suggestions for improving our health care system, see Doctors, Insurers Wrong About Medical Malpractice Crisis.
 For legal information about your potential medical malpractice case, please feel free to contact us at Brayton Purcell.
 We have almost 20 years of experience in the medical malpractice field, and work tirelessly to protect the rights of our clients.